EngJurado/Resume/README.md

 ### Adding Languages

-1. Add new language keys in `src/lib/i18n.ts`
+1. Add new language keys in `src/data/resume-data.tsx`
+2. Update `src/lib/languageContext.tsx` to handle the new language.
-2. Update the language toggle logic in `src/components/Header.tsx`
+3. Update the language toggle logic in `src/components/Header.tsx`

 ## Deployment